codeslap/Image-Filter/README.md

 header that reads "Image Filter" semi-transperent using opacity.
 I also used bootstrap

-for my selection

-for filter types. and one last noticeable thing is a copyright at the bottom of the  page
+for my selection of filter types. and one last noticeable thing is a copyright at the bottom of the  page

 which would always be visible (even through scrolling), given the page was longer.